yunwei-c/yunwei-c.github.io/_pages/projects.md

 </div>
 <div style="margin:8px;float:left;width:75%;text-align:justify;line-height:18px">
 <b>Telescopic Visual Storytelling</b>
 <small><br>Distilled nouns and verbs from a sequence of images and utilized knowledge graph to find the important relations between nouns.
 Dynamically performed recurrent Transformer to generated stories with diverse length.
-The human evaluation showed that our model can generate longer stories, even when the input images are incohert.
+The human evaluation showed that our model can generate longer stories, even when the input images are incohert.</small>
 </div>
 <div style="clear:both"></div>
 <hr>